HypothesisWorks/hypothesis/docs/stateful.rst

 more flexible, and are particularly useful if you want the set of currently possible actions to depend primarily on external state.

-The first thing to note is that there are two levels of API: The low level but more flexible API and the higher level rule based API which is both easier to use and also produces a much better display of data due to its greater structure.
-We'll start with the more structured one.

 .. _rulebasedstateful:

 -------------------------